-This policy sets out guidelines governing the use of BWCs and administration of BWC Data.
+This policy sets out guidelines governing the use of BWCs and administration of BWC data.
 Compliance with this policy is mandatory.
-This policy recognizes that officers must also attend to other primary duties and the safety of all concerned, sometimes in circumstances that are tense, uncertain and rapidly evolving.
+This policy recognizes that officers must also attend to other primary duties and the safety of all concerned, sometimes in circumstances that are tense, uncertain, and rapidly evolving.

-BWC Data may be used for law enforcement purposes, internal review and use pursuant to this policy, or public access pursuant to the MGDPA and Minnesota Statutes section 626.8473.
+BWC data may be used for law enforcement purposes, internal review and use pursuant to this policy, or public access pursuant to the MGDPA and Minnesota Statute626.8473.